Chapter 1: The Kamui Stone

 "In my experience, objects of power, such as this one and the Stone of Gelel, they either shatter after they're used or they recharge."

 "It's not even cracked!"
 He inspected it closely.
 "And I can feel its power.
 It's not as massive as it was when I used it, but it's still there!
 Which means it's recharging!
 We can go home!"
 His eyes filled with tears in relief.
-And he vowed never to mess with such things ever again.
+And he vowed never to mess with such objects ever again.

 "Yes.
 If that is the case, who knows how long it'll take to return to full power?"